Andon-A/New-Hoard-Generator/README.md

 * Configuration editing in the UI
 * A better method for saving other than "It kinda works"
 * Art!
 But I'm very picky about what art I use, mostly because there's a lot of stolen art out there.
 Picking through that will take time.
+### What do I need to run it?
+The Hoard Generator was made with Python 3.8.6, and I recently updated to 3.9.2 and everything seems to be working.
+It largely sticks to using standard libraries, but also uses [pyfpdf2](https://pypi.org/project/fpdf2/) for the pdf saving features.
+For most of you, that's just a quick `pip install fpdf2` away.
+Make sure that it's fpdf2 and not the original fpdf, as the original has a few things that are slightly changed.... enough to make it not work.
+Windows Users: In the next few days, I'm going to be working on configuring pyinstaller to make an .exe application that you won't need anything to run.
+If you have python installed, you can run it yourself, and if you don't, you can always [install it](https://www.python.org/about/gettingstarted/).
 ### How can I contribute?
 Well, for one, this is the first python code I've written in *some time* so there's definitely some improvements to make to the code.
 And if you have a feature in mind, feel free to fork this thing, add your feature, and put it on a pull request.
 I do want to keep it functional across all OS-es, so I've specifically avoided windows-specific things.
 Ideally it remains fairly lightweight, but ease of use and ease of maintenance is a higher priority.